You’ve stumbled across BookBaby in your quest to learn more about self-publishing…

 - Range of services.
 The range of services on offer at BookBaby is truly impressive.
 There is something to help with almost every stage of your book release journey.

 - Free information.
 If you just want to learn, BookBaby is a good place to do that.
 Their free guides will help you get an overview of the current state of self-publishing.

 - Marketing options.
 A lot of authors would rather leave marketing to specialists.
 It's nice to see BookBaby offering innovative forms of marketing such as Instagram advertising.

 - Past complaints.
 If you’re looking into BookBaby, you might see some complaints relating to the company from years back.
 It’s worth noting that the company currently has a four and a half star rating on TrustPilot, so those may be worth checking out.

 - Extra fees.
-As mentioned, BookBaby might not charge a seller fee, but they do charge for book maintenance fees, and those add up.
-Let’s say you need to fix a typo in your book, or make a quick update to the content.
-Instead of being able to do this yourself, you’ll have to pay BookBaby to do it for you.
+As mentioned, BookBaby might not charge a seller fee, but they do charge for book maintenance, and that adds up.
+Let's say you need to fix a typo in your book, or make a quick update to the content.
+Instead of being able to do this yourself, you'll have to pay BookBaby to do it for you.

 Overall, BookBaby is worth considering if you're looking to outsource aspects of your book creation project.

 Give what they have on offer a look for yourself, and weigh up if it's worth investing in your book.

 If you're new to self-publishing and need a proven strategy to write, publish, and market your book, it may be worth the investment to invest in a proven strategy and individual consulting with a self-publishing program.

 Looking for more reviews like this?